IN THE MOUNTAINS OF FIRE

 I see the Master come in, unease increasing on his helpless face, staring at the scratched-up marble floor as military cleats come and go, startling when a sneering young soldier elbows him in passing, not quite by accident.
 I can distract myself a bit, watching his discomfort.

-But such shabby entertainments never last, and cannot sustain me while they do.
+But such shabby entertainments never last, and can't sustain me while they do.
 The men eat in front of me, a table pulled right up against my cage, but the food stays out of reach even if I could squeeze my arm between the bars.
 They smack their lips in exaggerated relish, they belch, they rub their bellies, they lick their spoons slowly.
-Sometimes they even lick their fingers, eying me; I wonder what Sanzio has told them?
+Sometimes they even lick their fingers, eyeing me; I wonder what Sanzio has told them?
 And they like to waste food--throw it at each other in my presence.
 Do they see the women watching them, too, with families hungering back home?

 I think D'Arco likes to drag it out.
 It must be that.
 He wants me to resist him for awhile, suffer just this side of confessing everything.
 He hates me more than his profession demands--perhaps I can use this to my advantage.
 No surprise that he feels that way; fat makes such a great, big target for men like him, men who hate themselves and crave the most visible of sins to hate instead.